 Navigating the Art World introduces students to a variety of postgraduate research skills and methodologies within the disciplines of art history and art business.
 The unit also considers the different ways in which art objects are displayed, interpreted and mediated.
-A major assignment see students (working in small groups) apply this knowledge and understanding to a contemporary art project that involves creating (for example), a hypothetical exhibition or a new journal or webzine.
+The major assignment for this unit sees students (working in small groups) apply this knowledge and understanding to a contemporary art project that involves creating (for example), a hypothetical exhibition or a new journal or webzine.